 How to Start a Personal Blog That You’ll Love, Plus Examples

 Writing in today’s world means that you have more ways to connect with other like-minded individuals than ever before.
-Creating a blog will allow you to hone your skills as a storyteller as you create content driven by your life experiences and perspectives.
+Creating a blog will allow you to hone your skills as a storyteller as you create personal content driven by your life experiences and perspectives.

 We invite you to get deeply acquainted with our step-by-step guide on to how to start a blog, from choosing your template to building an email list.
-Afterwards, learn by example with some talented folks who’ve built their own successful blogs in all shapes and sizes.
+Afterwards, learn by example with some talented folks who’ve built their own successful personal blogs in all shapes and sizes.

 How to start a personal blog